shutter-network/rolling-shutter/docs/spec.md

 Block seen messages do not emit events.

-##### Eon Start Vote
+##### DKGResult

-Keypers send eon start votes in order to coordinate on the start of a new DKG process.
+Keypers send the DKG result message after the DKG process for an eon has finished.
+The field `success` signals whether the DKG process was successful.

 ```
-message EonStartVote {
+message DKGResult {
-        uint64 activation_block_number = 1;
+        bool success = 1;
+        uint64 eon=2;
 }
 ```

-TODO: add config index?

-Shuttermint rejects the message if the sender is not part of the keyper set of the config identified by `activation_block_number` (note that due to the guard element with activation block number 0, there will always be matching config).
+Shuttermint rejects the message if the sender is not part of the keyper set for the given eon or if the sender has already voted for the given eon.
+If the DKG process fails for a majority of keypers, the Shuttermint app will restart the DKG process by sending a `EonStarted` event:

-Shuttermint records the vote by the sender for the given activation block number.
-If the sender has already voted for a different activation block number, their vote is updated.

-If at least `threshold` (defined in the config identified by the activation block number) votes have been recorded for the same activation block number, a new DKG process is started and the following event is emitted:

 ```
 type EonStarted struct {
     Height                int64
     Eon                   uint64
     ActivationBlockNumber uint64
     ConfigIndex           uint64
 }
 ```

-where `Height` is the current block height, `Eon` is a counter value uniquely identifying the started DKG process, and `ActivationBlockNumber` as well as `ConfigIndex` are given by the config for which the key shall be generated.
+where `Height` is the current block height, `ActivationBlockNumber` as well as `ConfigIndex` are given by the config for which the key shall be generated.
+`Eon` is a new counter value uniquely identifying the newly started DKG process.
+In particular it differs from the `eon` field in the DKGResult message.

 ### Post Block Processing